SAFE-Stack/docs/docs/template-gcp-appengine.md

 ## Quickstart

+First make sure you have `gcloud` cli tool [configured](template-google-cloud.md#setup-gcloud-cli-tool).
-If you are familiar with GCP and already have `gcloud` configured all you need to do to get started is:
+If you are already familiar with GCP and have `gcloud` in place, all you need to do to get started is:

 ```
 dotnet new SAFE --deploy gcp-appengine
+gcloud app create
 fake build -t Deploy
 gcloud app browse
 ```